dcronqvist/opengl-imgui-dotnet-template/README.md

-# opengl-dotnet-template
+# opengl-imgui-dotnet-template

-🎨 template repo for getting started with opengl & glfw using dotnet!
+🎨 template repo for getting started with opengl & glfw (+ imgui!) using dotnet!

 ## Getting started